We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Bamboo is one of the fastest-growing building materials on the planet.
 While a field of trees takes decades to harvest, bamboo grows incredibly fast.
 Some species can grow more than 3 feet in 24 hours.
-While traditional timber farms are harvested and then replanted, bamboo can continue to grow, eliminating waste and making the most out of cultivated land.
+People have to harvest and then replant timber.
+On the other hand, bamboo can continue to grow.
+This trait eliminates waste and makes the most of cultivated land.

-Cork is another natural material that is nearly infinitely sustainable.
-You don’t have to cut down a tree to harvest cork — simply collect the bark from the living tree, which will grow back in time.
+Cork is another natural, infinitely sustainable material.
+You don’t have to cut down a tree to harvest cork.
+Simply collect the bark from the living tree, which will grow back in time.
 Its ability to absorb both sound and impact makes it a popular choice for floor tiles and soundproofing.

 Using recycled materials in your projects can help reduce both costs and carbon footprints.
-Buildings are demolished every single day.
-Instead of hauling the components off to a landfill, consider reprocessing them.
+When demolishing buildings, instead of hauling the components off to a landfill, consider reprocessing them.
 This reduces the amount of CO2 and other greenhouse gases released during production and construction.

-When we hear sheep’s wool, we usually picture comfy sweaters and warm, fuzzy blankets, but there are a growing number of applications for this renewable resource as a type of home insulation.
-This is another nearly infinitely renewable.
+When we hear sheep’s wool, we usually picture comfy sweaters and warm, fuzzy blankets.
+Yet many are beginning to use this nearly infinite renewable resource as a type of home insulation.
 Sheep need shearing at least once a year, and their wool — while it is a little more expensive — creates a renewable and eco-friendly form of insulation.

-Instead of pouring concrete in place, which is more traditionally accepted, switch to precast concrete.
-Precast options get poured and cured in a climate-controlled factory, which eliminates costly weather delays.
-It also reduces expenses and limits the amount of time you need to spend on-site, which helps to lessen your environmental impact.
+Instead of the traditional method of pouring concrete in place, switch to precast concrete.
+Precast options get poured and cured in a climate-controlled factory.
+This method eliminates costly weather delays.
+It also reduces expenses and limits the amount of time you need to spend on-site.
 Precast concrete forms are becoming increasingly popular as a renewable and eco-friendly construction option.

 Rigid polyurethane foam is a common material used for insulating and reinforcing home and building construction.
+But humans cannot recycle it in its traditional form.
 It’s also not recyclable in its traditional form.